lukehoban/es6features/README.md

 ﻿# ECMAScript 6

 ## Introduction
 ECMAScript 6 is the upcoming version of the ECMAScript standard.
-This standard is targetting ratifcation in December 2014.
+This standard is targeting ratification in December 2014.
 ES6 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
 Implementation of these features in major JavaScript engines is [underway now](http://kangax.github.io/es5-compat-table/es6/).

 See the [draft ES6 standard](https://people.mozilla.org/~jorendorff/es6-draft.html) for full specification of the ECMAScript 6 language.